Quitch/GW-AI-Overhaul/README.md

 ## Compatible Tech Cards

-If you are adding new tech cards to the game and want to be GWAIO compatible, then you will need to do the following:
+If you are adding new tech cards to the game and want to be compatible, then you will need to do the following:

 1. Add the following to the gw_play scene: